Cheffromspace/HelloPowerShell/README.md

 # HelloPowerShell
-Tutorial on hwo to make a simple 'Hello World' PowerShell cmdlet in C#
+Tutorial on how to make a simple 'Hello World' PowerShell cmdlet in C#